2020 Review: Citi Rewards+® Card — Best No Annual Fee Rewards Card?

 The Citi Rewards+ is good, but not great.

-It features a relatively strict $6,000-a-year limit on its 2X spending categories, and that 2X rate isn’t anything to brag about when compared to the Citi® Double Cash Card – 18 month BT offer, which earns 2% cash back on every single purchase you make (1% when you swipe, 1% when you pay it off), or to the 3% supermarket reward rate offered by the Blue Cash Everyday® Card from American Express (also bound by a $6,000 annual spending restriction).
+It features a relatively strict $6,000-a-year limit on its 2X spending categories, and that 2X rate isn’t anything to brag about when compared to the Citi® Double Cash Card – 18 month BT offer, which earns 2% cash back on every single purchase you make (1% when you swipe, 1% when you pay it off as long as you at least pay the minimum due on time), or to the 3% U.S. supermarket reward rate offered by the Blue Cash Everyday® Card from American Express (also bound by a $6,000 annual spending restriction).

 Nor are the card’s benefits likely to turn heads.
 A free credit score is nice, and virtual account numbers are a huge perk if you’re a stickler for security, but there are all sorts of ways to check credit scores for free even without a Citi card.
 And the card lacks protections that some of our favorite no annual fee cards provide — think extended warranties, purchase protection, travel insurance, and that kind of thing.